pfdubois/BridgeBidding/source/Competition.rst

    should now bid 3♠ or double for penalty.
 The balance did its job.
 They might go down one now being a level too high.
 If they don't, we weren't likely to make 3♠.

 * Do not "sacrifice" against a part-score.
-Do not sacrifice vulnerable.
+Very rarely sacrifice vulnerable.
 Be hesitant about sacrificing at the five-level; if you are vulnerable you'd be better off if you almost never did it.

+* When you and partner have bid and raised a suit, bidding another suit is NEVER done to try to find a better fit.
+I call this the Church of We Agreed -- we agreed, so I am not suggesting we look elsewhere.
+I'm saying something else -- asking for help in that suit, or showing a control, or asking for a control, for example.

+* It is usually the person who is short in their agreed suit that needs to do some competing if appropriate.

+* If they agree a suit after your partner's overcall, for you to proceed to the three level in another suit is to agree with your partner's suit.
+For example, (1♥) 1♠ (2♥) 3♣ -- you can't be looking for a fit at the three level when your partner might only have 8 points, so this bid shows spade support and a good club suit.
+  This extra information helps partner decide how high to go.

-Look for a reason to bid, not a reason to pass.
+Above all: Look for a reason to bid, not a reason to pass.